 Most people go home a few hours after surgery.
 But it may take 1 to 2 months before you feel completely normal.
 You can probably return to work in about 1 week and your normal routine in 3 weeks.
 But it depends on the type of work you do and how complex your surgery was.

-stressful.
+Surgery can be stressful.
 This information will help you understand what you can expect.
 And it will help you safely prepare for surgery.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter T579 in the search box to learn more about "Endoscopic Sinus Surgery: Before Your Surgery."
+Enter T579 in the search box to learn more about "Endoscopic Sinus Surgery: Before Your Surgery".

-Current as of:
+Current as of: March 1, 2023

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.